acerbilab/pyvbmc/docsrc/source/development.rst

 There are add-ons to generate docstring blueprints using IDE's.

 - See an example for a correct docstring from NumPy `here <https://numpydoc.readthedocs.io/en/latest/example.html>`__.
-- In PyVBMC, the ``VariationalPosterior`` class can be taken as an example of (mostly) correct docstring structure, see `here <https://github.com/lacerbi/pyvbmc/blob/main/pyvbmc/variational_posterior/variational_posterior.py>`__.
+- In PyVBMC, the ``VariationalPosterior`` class can be taken as an example of (mostly) correct docstring structure, see :mainbranch:`here <variational_posterior/variational_posterior.py>`.
   - In particular, see how the single quotes and double quotes are used; the math notation is used; full stops are added at the end of each sentence, etc.

 Code documentation
 ------------------

-The documentation is currently hosted on `github.io <https://lacerbi.github.io/pyvbmc/>`_.
+The documentation is currently hosted on :doc:`github.io <index>`.
 We build the PyVBMC documentation using `Sphinx <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_.
-The source code of the documentation is in the `docsrc folder <https://github.com/lacerbi/pyvbmc/tree/main/docsrc>`_ and the build version is in the `docs folder <https://github.com/lacerbi/pyvbmc/tree/main/docs>`_.
+The source code of the documentation is in the :mainbranch:`docsrc folder <docsrc>` and the build version is in the :labrepos:`docs folder <pyvbmc/tree/main/docs>`.
 From there new documentation can be compiled using the following commands:

 1. Merge main branch into feature branch (bring the branch up to date with whatever changes were done in main)::